 This course is designed for students with little or no chemistry background.
 It is an introduction to basic concepts of chemistry focused on chemical bonding, physical and chemical changes, and types of chemical reactions, acids, bases, and salts.

-Prerequisites: (Test scores or ENG 090 or ENG 091 or higher)
+Prerequisites: (Test scores or ENG 090 or ENG 091 or EAP 093 or higher) and (Test scores or MAT 010 or higher)